skycoin/skywire/README.md

 ### App Programming API

 Skywire supports building custom apps.
 In order for visor to run a custom app, app binary should be put into the correct directory.
 This directory is specified in the visor config as `apps_path`.
 Each app has a list of parameters:
-- App (app) (required) - contains application name.
+- `app` (required) - contains application name.
 This should be equal to the binary name stored in the `apps_path` directory to be correctly resolved by the visor;
-- AutoStart (auto_start) (defaults to false) - boolean value, indicates if app should be run on the visor start;
+- `auto_start` (defaults to false) - boolean value, indicates if app should be run on the visor start;
-- Port (port) (required) - port app binds to.
+- `port` (required) - port app binds to.
 Port shouldn't clash with one of the reserved ports of standard Skywire apps (list of such ports is defined below);
-- Args (args) - array of additional arguments to be passed to the app binary.
+- `args` - array of additional arguments to be passed to the app binary.
 May be totally omitted.

 Example part of visor config:
 ```json5